For software platforms, offering a best-in-class payments solution is no longer a differentiator — it is a requirement.

 - How will your customers interact with the payment partner’s brand?

-You may even want to white label your integrated payments.
+You may even want to white label your embedded payments.
 The look and feel of the interactions your customers have with your brand are almost as important as the content, quantity and frequency of those interactions.
 White labeling your payments solution allows you to keeps the experience seamless for your customers.

 Speed and Ease